Ray Cummins: Senior

 1978 saw Cork dominate the provincial championship once again.
-Clare provided the opposition in second consecutive Munster showdown between the two sides.
+Clare provided the opposition in the second consecutive Munster showdown between the two sides.
 The game was a close affair and one which Cork could have lost.
 At the full-time whistle Cork still had a narrow 0–13 to 0–11 win to give Cummins a seventh Munster title.
 This victory paved the way for Cork to take on Kilkenny in the subsequent All-Ireland final.
-The stakes were high as Cork were attempting to capture a first three in-a-row since 1954.
+The stakes were high as Cork were attempting to capture the first three-in-a-row since 1954.
 The game, however, was not the classic that many expected.
 Cork were never really troubled over the course of the seventy minutes and a Jimmy Barry-Murphy goal helped the team to a 1–15 to 2–8 victory over their age-old rivals.
 This victory gave Cork a third All-Ireland title in succession and gave Cummins a fourth All-Ireland winners' medal in total.

 In 1979 Cork were invincible in the provincial championship once again.
 A 2–15 to 0–9 trouncing of Limerick gave the county a record-equaling fifth consecutive Munster title.
 On a personal level it was Cummins's eighth Munster winners' medal.
-After this game it looked likely that Cork were set for a fourth consecutive appearance in the All-Ireland final and the chance to equal the seemingly unbeatable record of four championships in-a-row.
+After this game, it looked likely that Cork were set for a fourth consecutive appearance in the All-Ireland final and the chance to equal the seemingly unbeatable record of four championships in a row.
 The All-Ireland semi-final saw Galway catch Cork on the hop once again.
-A 2–14 to 1–13 defeat ended the dream of four in-a-row.
+A 2–14 to 1–13 defeat ended the dream of four-in-a-row.

 In 1980 Cummins won his third and final National Hurling League medal, however, it turned out to be the first time since 1968 that he didn't win a Munster winners' medal in either hurling or football.

-Two years later in 1982 Cummins won his ninth Munster hurling winners' medal following a 5–31 to 3–6 trouncing of Waterford.
+Two years later in 1982, Cummins won his ninth Munster hurling winners' medal following a 5–31 to 3–6 trouncing of Waterford.
 At one stage of that Munster final game Cork were nearly thirty points ahead when Cummins got through on goal.
 He could have sent the sliotar into the net for a goal, however, in a sporting gesture, he handpassed it over the bar.
 The subsequent All-Ireland final saw Cork take on Kilkenny.
 'The Rebels' were the red-hot favourites, however, Kilkenny surprised.
 Christy Heffernan scored two goals in a forty-second spell just before the interval to take the wind out of Cork's sails.
 Ger Fennelly got a third goal within eight minutes of the restart, giving Kilkenny a 3–18 to 1–15 victory.
 It was to be Cummins's last outing for Cork as he later decided to retire from inter-county hurling.